sym0210/sym0210.github.io/_pages/about.md

 ---
 permalink: /
-title: "About me"
+title: "Welcome to my personal website!"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-Welcome to my personal website.
 My name is Yimeng SONG, currently a Postdoctoral Associate at Yale.
 My research interests lie primarily at the intersection of geospatial science (particularly geospatial big data and GeoAI) and environmental health.
 I received my PhD from The Chinese University of Hong Kong in 2019.
 Before joining Yale in July 2022, I served as a Research Assistant Professor at The Hong Kong Polytechnic University.

 🌏 Education:
 ------